sktlim/obsidian-cs-notes/Fundamentals/Operating Systems/Processes and Threads/Synchronization and IPC/Synchronization Primitives/Mutexes.md

 - For user threads, there is a difference between `enter_region` in [[Race conditions and Critical Region Solutions]] and mutexes.
 The former is controlled by the scheduler and is a form of **spinlock** while the latter typically calls `thread_yield` to give up CPU when it fails to acquire a lock
 - `mutex_lock` and `mutex_unlock` do not require kernel calls and are therefore fast

+## Flashcards

+TARGET DECK: Operating Systems::Processes and Threads::Synchronization Primitives

+Q: How would a mutex be implemented in user space?
+A: Use TSL/ XCHG instructions to ensure atomic access.
+Mutex lock function would use TSL to check and set mutex atomically.
+If mutex already locked, it yields thread and retries.
+Mutex unlock simply sets mutex back to 0 (doesn't need to be TSL), unlocking it.